-A president’s or candidate’s reading list does reveal something about his leadership style, and way of thinking about the world.
+A president’s reading list does reveal something about his leadership style, and way of thinking about the world.

 Donald Trump’s list of favorite books makes his mind seem almost as shallow as his public persona.
 Aside from the books by him or about him, hack jobs against Obama or the Clintons, schemes on “how to make it rich,” and self-help books, there are only a few real books of substance or histories on his list.
 He recommended “All Quiet on the Western Front,” which most people read in ninth grade.
 More impressive, he did list 20 books on China off the top of his head, according to the LA Times.
 He has recommended 19 books, according to Goodreads.
 But I truly hope he’s not wasting presidential time reading some books on his list, such as The Autobiography of Trump’s Hair; his own book, The Art of the Deal (actually written by a ghostwriter who excoriates him now); Trump’s Christmas Carol (America post-Trump), and some of the other trivial bs on his list.

 His readings in history include just one book on Franklin and Eleanor Roosevelt, one book on Lincoln, one book on Churchill, and the autobiography of Chrysler CEO Lee Iacocca.
 On leading and governing, he offers only Machiavelli’s The Prince and Sun Tzu’s The Art of War.